DiffusionLight/image-array_of_spheres/README.md

 # image-array_of_spheres
-an image asset for comparison page on Array of spheres
+This repository contain an image asset for comparison page on Array of spheres which can access using this URL https://diffusionlight.github.io/compare.html?dataset=array_of_spheres